 When I got back into photography back in 2001, it was with an early generation Canon Elph pocket camera.
 All I was planning on doing was playing with it on vacation, but I caught the bug.
 When I got serious about photography I found myself interest in bird photography, so I researched lenses and decided that the Canon 100-400 was the lens I should build my kit around.
 Because of that, I started building my camera kit around Canon gear, and it’s still my primary gear for my bird photography.
 I’m quite happy with Canon gear, so I don’t expect this to change any time soon.

-That said, in the last year, I made a decision to shift my wide angle photography to the Fuji platform (look at my Fuji gear here).
+That said, in the last year, I made a decision to shift my wide angle photography to the Fuji platform.
 Roughly speaking, if I’m shooting wider than 70mm I’m shooting Fuji, and if I’m shooting medium telephoto or stronger, I’m shooting Canon.
 Landscapes, Street Photography, the general carry-around and what little Macro work I do is now done by my Mirrorless camera, while my bird and wildlife photography is the mainstay of my Canon gear.

 I’ve found this shift did a lot of things for me.
 It forced me to take a very serious look at what I was carrying and ask hard questions about why I was carrying it.
 Here’s what my bag looked like a year ago:

 That bag weighed almost over 25 pounds, and while it covered all my needs, it was a bear to haul around.

 Today the bag is a lot lighter, a bit over 15 pounds (with the Fuji gear in it also).
 That’s a lot easier to convince myself to strap on and go out shooting…